 Participants

 A total of 216 participants were recruited.
 Of these participants, 129 (17 in lab; 112 online) were recruited from The University of Southern Mississippi and were compensated with partial course credit, and 84 were recruited from Prolific (www.prolific.co) and were compensated with $4.50 for participation.
 All participants were randomly assigned to one of the six between-subject groups.
 Of these participants, 12 were eliminated due to floor recall performance (15% or less across pair types), leaving 204 available for analysis.
-Removed participants were similarly distributed across encoding groups, leaving 37 in the Read No Warning group, 33 in the Read Warning group, 37 in the Item-Specific No Warning group, 34 in the Item-Specific Warning group, 34 in the Relational No Warning group, and 29 in the Relational Warning group.
+Removed participants were similarly distributed across encoding groups, leaving 37 in the read no warning group, 33 in the read warning group, 37 in the item-specific no warning group, 34 in the item-specific warning group, 34 in the relational no warning group, and 29 in the relational warning group.
 All participants reported fluency in the English language and had normal or corrected-to-normal vision.

 Materials and Procedure

-All materials were identical to those used in Experiment 1.
-The procedure for Experiment 2 was identical to Experiment 1 with exception of an added warning portion during the second block.
-Participants were randomly assigned to either the Warning or No Warning group.
-For those in the No Warning group, no procedures were changed from Experiment 1.
-For the Warning group, participants were given a message on their screen before the second study block about the illusion of competence found for backward, symmetrical, and unrelated pairs and were shown data from Experiment 1 supporting this warning.
+All materials and procedures were identical to those used in Experiment 1 with the following exceptions.
+Specifically, for participants assigned to the warning groups, participants were given a message on their screen before the second study block about the illusion of competence found for backward, symmetrical, and unrelated pairs.
+They were then presented data modeled after Maxwell and Huff (in press) supporting this warning, which showed the gap between JOL ratings and correct recall for backward pairs (see Figure 5 for the graph participants viewed; the exact warning instructions have been made available at [OSF LINK]).
 Participants were told that previous studies showed that people tended to give higher JOL ratings for backward pairs than they were able to recall and that they should be cautious when providing JOLs for backward pairs.
-Participants were shown a graph similar to Figure XX to show the gap between JOL ratings and correct recall for backward pairs.
 This warning served to hopefully improve participants’ accuracy in their JOL ratings.

 Results

-Data were initial screened for missing responses and outliers as in Experiment 1 which included data imputations to minimize the total number of JOL trials excluded.
+Data were initial screened for missing responses and outliers as in Experiment 1.
 In the following analyses, because the warning manipulation only occurred on the second block in the warning group, analyses in both warning and no warning groups only included JOLs and recall responses on the second block.

 Figure XX, reports JOL and recall rates as a function of pair type, encoding group, and warning group in Experiment 2.
 In the analyses we first examined the effects of the illusion of competence warning on JOLs and recall rates.
 However, no main effect of warning was found, F < 1, pBIC = .92, and warning did not interact with any other factor, largest F = 2.03, p = .16, pBIC = .83.
 We report means across warning and no warning groups in Experiment 2 (see Figure XX), but for concision, do not include warning as a factor in the analyses below.